DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 2. In the same group of women as in the first study (Group A), the capsule specimens were examined and compared to women who underwent the procedure with no system symptoms (Group B) and also to women who underwent cosmetic breast lift with no history of implants (Group C) to determine if there were increased amounts of heavy metals in the tissue of the women in Group A. The findings concluded that there was not a significant risk of heavy metal exposure from breast implants, whether they are saline or silicone.
 With some heavy metals, the findings showed lower levels of heavy metals in the breast implant group (A and B) capsules then in the breast tissue of patients who never had breast implants (C).

 3. The next study looked at the blood levels of inflammatory markers and other blood tests, the presence of bacteria in the capsules, and other identifiable biomarkers in those women requesting removal of their implants with systemic symptoms (Group A) and those without systemic symptoms (Group B).
-There was no signficant difference between the two groups.
+The findings concluded that there was no signficant difference between the two groups.

 4. The last study looked at the longevity of symptom improvement after implant explantation.
 The first three studies concluded that Group A (systemic symptoms) patients do experience symptom improvement after explantation, regardless of the type of capsulectomy.
 The improvement was sustained through 1 year of follow-up.
 Biospecimen findings did not differentiate Group A patients who self-reported systemic symptoms from the two control groups B and C. A PROMIS Global Health questionnaire was used.
 This is a carefully standardized psychometric instrument which measures the individuals global health.
 Analysis of the systemic symptoms and validated PROMIS questionnaires demonstrated a statistically significant difference between the BII cohort Group A and control cohorts Groups B and C, including higher anxiety levels and a greater number of systemic symptoms at baseline, which improved after implant removal.
 The consistent similarities between the non-BII implant cohort Group B and the mastopexy cohort Group C controls with respect to systemic symptom reporting and PROMIS data at all time points demonstrates that breast implants do not cause a harmful reaction in all patients.
 Explantation of breast implants by any method may generate long lasting improvement in anxiety and self- reported systemic symptoms.
 The power of negative expectations is also evidenced by the nocebo effect, in which a treatment with no therapeutic value can cause unpleasant physical symptoms based entirely on a patient’s expectations.
 The negative expectations held by females with BII (Group A) about the impact of their implants on their health may contribute to their symptoms.
 Explantation surgery removes the object of the negative expectations and could result in the BII symptom improvement seen in the current study.
 Placebo is defined as an inert substance that provokes perceived benefits, whereas the term nocebo is used when an inert substance causes perceived harm.
 Therefore, removal of the inert substance that is perceived to cause harm is removed, the patient feels subjectively better.